 I imagine light is an obvious metaphor for religions to employ.
 Maybe it isn’t, maybe my world is just too inundated with Christianity and Star Wars for me to not assume that everyone gets “light” as a symbol for goodness, awareness, and hope.
 In Islam, light is also a big symbol, and one we haven’t yet stopped to examine.
 The name of this surah is an-nuur, “The Light,” and within its content it gives a little sermon that visualizes God as a light and light-giver.
 For a religion that has stayed so successfully aniconic as Islam, it is almost radical to have a sermon that visualizes God as anything.
 So today let’s close out this surah’s material by examining its sermon about God as a light, and what life is like without that light, with closing words about some final material concerning the peoples’ obligations towards Muhammad.unsplash-logoAmna Akram

 The sermon on light starts in ayah 35.
 The ayah opens by declaring that God is the light of the heavens and the earth.
-There is no question that the ayah is speaking metaphorically here, not intending to represent God as a celestial body, though Moon-o-theists I’m sure may hay out of this.
+There is no question that the ayah is speaking metaphorically here in the same way the Christian rhetoric uses light as a metaphor.
+It is not intending to represent God as a celestial body, though Moon-o-theists I’m sure may hay out of this.
 It continues on to depict God’s light as a lamp in a niche, with a star-like glowing cover, burning from the oil of a mystical olive tree.
 This mystical oil is described as almost glowing of its own power.
 I wonder why the ayah only commits to “almost”?
 There are a number of curious choices about this metaphor, such as why an olive tree?
 Why the starry glass shade?
 I think the point of these details is communicating purity and beauty rather than specific meaning.
 This is summarized in the phrase “light upon light.”

 So in looking up a lamp that could potentially visualize the purity and beauty the ayah is trying to represent, I remembered again how strange it is that the Quran should be suggesting a visual metaphor for God.
 To call God the light of the heavens and earth is not so big a deal.
 Light is so useful as a metaphor because we as humans can perceive it, yet it is also intangible and hard to conceptualize.
 So to call God light is little threat to the intention to never depict God with an image.
 Yet then to describe a physical lamp as a metaphor for God does threaten that aniconism, even if the lamp is described mystically.
 Mosques do build niches into their architecture that indicate the direction in which Muslims are to face when they pray, and I wonder if such niches are related to this ayah.
 But!
 I could not find pictures of niches that featured lamps.
 Perhaps one could interpret this as an avoidance of lamps, even, given that in combination with this ayah there is the potential that someone would perceive the lamp as representing God in some way, and thus it sets people up for shirk.